GhostWriters/DockSTARTer/docs/apps/murmur.md

 login.

-It is possible to set a specific SuperUser password by using the `MURMUR_SUPW` environment variable on the docker container, but due to a quirk with the way Murmur is implemented, if you set this SuperUser password variable, the container will simply update the SuperUser password and exit.
+It is possible to set a specific SuperUser password by using the `MURMUR_SUPW` environment variable in `env_files/murmer.env`, but due to a quirk with the way Murmur is implemented, if you set this SuperUser password variable, the container will simply update the SuperUser password and exit.
 As such, this variable needs to be unset to start Murmur normally.